 What kind of CBD oil should I purchase?

 Digging into the different kinds of CBD oil is an exercise for the patient.
 With so many out there across forms, finding the one that works best can be a challenge.

 Across studies, researchers agree that full spectrum CBD oil provides the most benefits because it contains the most cannabidiol.
-And although organic full spectrum CBD oil – like those produced by Colorado’s NuLeaf Naturals – contain a trace amount of THC, it won’t get you high.
+And although organic full spectrum CBD oil – like those produced by Colorado’s NuLeaf Naturals – contain a trace amount of THC, it won’t get you high (see on this NuLeaf Naturals review).
 Under federal guidelines, CBD oil must contain less than 0.3 percent THC, which means you get all the benefits of the full spectrum of cannabinoids without any undesired side effects.